Anabolic Steroids: Abuse by Athletes

 To put it simply, athletes use (abuse) anabolic steroids because they want to win.
 But, in an effort to win, in reality, they lose.

-ANSWER: Yes, but only in certain events.
-In general, anabolic steroids enhance muscle strength and muscular power.
-Thus, they enhance performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.
+Anabolic steroids increase muscle strength and muscular power.
+Thus, they improve performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.

-Q: Will I die if I take anabolic steroids?
+Q: Will I get arrested if I use anabolic steroids?

 Q: Are steroid precursors such as androstenedione as harmful as anabolic steroids?